gauravsitlani/auto_ceph/README.md

 Enter your input:
 ```
-By default for this deployment we are considering osd_scenario : collocated and auto_discovery: true and the hostname for the admin user as `node` which can be changed to something else.
+By default for this deployment we are considering `osd_scenario : collocated` and `osd_auto_discovery: true` and the hostname for the admin user as `node` which can be changed to something else.